ErpNetDocs/dev/building-apps/auth/client-libraries.md

 ## Notes for @@name Developers

-- All token requests and authorizations must go through your instance's Identity Server (`/id` path).
+- All token requests and authorizations must go through your instance's Identity (`/id` path).
 - Always request scopes explicitly (`read`, `update`, etc.).
 - Use **PKCE** for public apps that cannot store secrets.
 - Never hardcode client secrets in browser code or mobile apps.